Rumours have been swirling about a new HomePod 2/HomePod Mini smart speaker, and recent leaks suggest it could launch in August 2020.

 When will the HomePod 2/HomePod Mini be released?

-According to Bloomberg report from earlier this year, a HomePod Mini has been in development for months (perhaps even years) and be delayed several times.
-Bloomberg doesn’t go into the reasons why it’s been delayed.
+According to a Bloomberg report, a HomePod Mini has been in development for months (perhaps even years) and delayed several times.
+Bloomberg doesn’t go into the reasons for its delay.

 Related: Best smart speakers